Wage and Hour Laws in Iowa | Current Iowa Labor Laws

 Vacation Leave

-Iowa does not demand employers to provide paid or unpaid vacation leave to their employees.
-If an employer decides to offer vacation leave benefits to their employees, it must comply with the employment contract terms.
+Iowa labor laws do not require employers to provide paid or unpaid vacation leave to their employees.
+If an employer decides to offer vacation time leave benefits to their employees, it must comply with the employment contract terms.

 Employees should not expect payment for their accrued vacation during their discharge if it is not discussed in their employment terms.